baselsayeh/Openvpn-easyrsa/doc/EasyRSA-Readme.md

   * reqs/ - dir with locally generated certificate requests (for a CA imported requests are stored here)

-  In a clean PKI no files will exist until, just the bare directories.
+  In a clean PKI no files exist yet, just the bare directories.
 Commands called later will create the necessary files depending on the operation.

   When building a CA, a number of new files are created by a combination of Easy-RSA and (indirectly) openssl.
 The important CA files are: